union-9/tartarus/README.md

   <sup>Structuring working methods for chaotic people</sup>
 </div>

+---

-> This is a set of self-developed working methods for people who tend to get distracted too quickly.
-We collect our lessons-learned and present our countermeasures for a structured and productive work.
+<div align="center">This is a set of self-developed working methods for people who tend to get distracted too quickly.
+We collect our lessons-learned and present our countermeasures for a structured and productive work.</div>

+---

 ## Don't start before you're about to start